You can use mapping software to convert your Excel file into a format that Google Maps can read.

 Analysts often want to be able to see their Excel sheets on a Google Map or to share their data via Google Maps or Google Earth.
 Maptitude has tools that make it easy to export mapping results to the Google Maps file formats.
 Maptitude supports both the import and export of KML and KMZ file types.
 This allows you to also map data that others have created.

-2. Make sure your new layer is the working layer
+3. Make sure your new layer is the working layer.

-Alternatively, you can turn on Google Maps backgrounds as image layers and use those instead.
-For more on those tools, see: https://www.caliper.com/learning/media/using-aerial-and-satellite-imagery-in-a-maptitude-map/
+Alternatively, you can turn on Google Maps backgrounds as image layers and use those.
+For more on those tools, please see: https://www.caliper.com/learning/media/using-aerial-and-satellite-imagery-in-a-maptitude-map/